Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dba.md

 titles: Request , Response
 -->

-### Auto-Funding Request
+### Update Request

-The reserve settings must be added on the funding/billing level of the sub-merchant.
-This will usually be at the location (outlet) level, but can also be on the Merchant or chain (subgroup).
-The settings you want to set the reserve up with will need to be provided, and the system will start collecting amounts at the next available cycle after the case is completed.
+The new details must be provided on the outlet for the location being updated.
+The internal MID must be provided in order to identify the location.

 ```json
 {